The procedure for creating ACS dark reference files and applying dark subtraction

 For most users of the HRC and WFC, the most important characteristic of cosmic

 rays is simply the fraction of pixels they impact.
 This number provides the basis for assessing the risk that the target(s) in any set of exposures will be compromised.
 For ACS the observed rate of cosmic ray impacts on an individual frame varies by a factor of two depending on the proximity of the spacecraft to the confluence of the Earth’s magnetic field lines (e.g., the South Atlantic Anomaly).
 For a 1000 second exposure, the fraction of pixels affected by cosmic rays (in non-SAA passages) varies between 1.5% and 3%.
 This fraction is the same for the WFC and HRC despite their factor of two difference in pixel areas because the census of affected pixels is dominated by charge diffusion, not direct impacts.
-This fraction is also consistent with what is observed for WFPC2.
+This fraction is also consistent with what was observed for WFPC2.

 For most science observations, a single “CR-SPLIT” (i.e., two exposures) is